 Classes surged and faded regularly in Sydney, and the 18s may well have followed the 20 Footers, the 19 Footers and the unrestricted 16 Footers into oblivion in a season or two.
 What may have saved them was the fact that since the 1880s, an 18 Footer class had been developing in the city of Brisbane in Queensland, the other main home of the Open Boats.
 The rivalry that developed between the two fleets seems to have done much to strengthen the class in its early days.

 In 1895, the first Intercolonial championship between the Sydney and Brisbane fleets was raced.
+It was, in many ways, an amazing feat to commence an annual “national” championship spanning 475 nautical miles in a sparsely-settled area at a time when almost no other class in the world held a similar event.
 The annual battle of Sydney against the Queensland fleet (and, for a brief period, the West Australians) may have been vital, for despite the myths that refer to the “Sydney 18 Footers”, the northerners led many of the major developments in the class.
 The early Sydney 18 Footers carried big rigs, but on a comparatively narrow hull of around 6′ 1″ to 7′ in beam.
 A pic of the early boat Aztec on Ian Smith’s wonderful Open Boat site shows a slender skiff-like hull with a square sail for downwind legs.
 In contrast, Brisbane champion Britannia was a full 9ft wide, and the Queenslanders claim to have led the way to developing the beamier boats that are the star in so many ageing photos.

 The early 18 Footers were not, as sometimes claimed, the fastest thing afloat.
 When Queensland’s Britannia won the 1896 Intercolonial championship she was rated three minutes slower per race than the best 22 Footers, and 90 seconds faster than a dinghy-type 16 footer.
 On long courses, 18s could receive 10 minutes start from the 22s.
 But the 18s were fast enough, and they were cheaper and more practical than the bigger Open Boats.
 “The cost is inconsiderable when compared with the outlay on a 24-footer, which in some instances runs into just half the sum that the 40-rater Volunteer was sold for to the Now Zealanders last season” said one paper when explaining the 18 Footer’s growth.
 “Then the small crews for the 18-footers are easily obtained and kept together, not by any means an unimportant item in racing.”